 Archaeology has revealed exceptional sites such as the Smithfield (London) plague pits where thousands of victims of the Black Death were buried in mass burials (Grainger et al., 2008), but it provides little information on less dramatic health circumstances.

 Historical sources provide abundant evidence of exceptional health events, notably epidemics, but far less on everyday conditions.
 For Britain, the earliest systematic health records date to the 17th century; extrapolating such records back to medieval times requires caution (Mitchell, 2017).
 Before then, historical sources afford mostly anecdotal evidence for specific complaints and causes of death (for instance, we know that dysentery was a common problem for armies on military campaigns, but we know almost nothing about how often and in what ways it affected ordinary people).
 The more systematic textual sources from the period 1200–1500 all relate to specific types of deaths or conditions that were described in texts, such as suicide, epilepsy or insanity, particularly those that attracted legal attention such as coroners’ inquests into sudden or unnatural deaths (Butler, 2015; Hanawalt, 1986; Seabourne and Seabourne, 2001).
-How accurate and representative of society as a whole they are is unknown and it is difficult to draw general prevalence data from them.
+How accurate and representative of society as a whole they are is unknown and it is difficult to draw concrete prevalence data from them.

 Palaeopathological study of skeletons provides essential information (Aufderheide, 2011; Buikstra, 2019; Waldron, 2009).
 However, besides interpretive complications from ever-present sample biases and the “osteological paradox” (Wood et al., 1992), palaeopathological study of skeletons is informative only for conditions which leave traces upon bone.
-This includes many traumatic injuries and degenerative conditions and some important diseases such as tuberculosis and leprosy, but it omits most infectious diseases, many cancers, and metabolic, neurological and cardiovascular conditions.
+This includes many traumatic injuries and degenerative conditions and some important chronic diseases such as tuberculosis and leprosy, but it omits most infectious diseases, many cancers, and metabolic, neurological and cardiovascular conditions.
 Even conditions which leave skeletal signs may leave ambiguous evidence; for instance, less than 10% of tuberculosis cases involve bony changes.
 Ancient DNA studies are beginning to transform the history of infectious disease by revealing pathogen DNA directly.
 The most notable example is Yersinia pestis (bubonic plague) itself (Bos et al., 2011 and subsequent literature), which leaves no skeletal traces and is only now yielding information on plague victims not buried in plague pits (Cessford et al., 2021).
 However, such studies have not yet been done systematically enough to provide prevalence of such conditions.